PaloAltoNetworks/a3s/README.md

 * `x-a3s-source-namespace`
 * `x-a3s-source-name`

-The server must return the list of modified claims as a JSON encoded array in the body of the response.
+The server must return the list of modified claims as a JSON-encoded array in the body of the response.

-A server must not insert any identity claim starting with the symbol `@` or A3S will refuse to deliver the token.
+A server must not insert any identity claims starting with the symbol `@` or A3S will refuse to deliver the token.

 > NOTE: You can find a naive implementation of a claim modifier in